-Current economic conditions aside, if your entity needs to expand into Mexico, the process for formations is known and proven --- although there are some requirements that are unexpected to those who have only formed entities in the U.S.
+If your entity needs to expand to Mexico, the process for formations is known and proven --- although there are some requirements that are unexpected to those who have only formed entities in the U.S.

 Mexican Entity Types and Their Requirements

-The corporations (S.A.) and the limited liability company (S. De R.L.) have similar features and requirements, which include:
+The corporation (S.A.) and limited liability company (S. De R.L.) have similar features and requirements, which include: